Driving inclusive, translational research from the frontline

 MIMP is based across two purpose-built NHS sites at Moss Side Health Centre and Longsight Health Centre.
 The practice serves a growing list of approximately 15,000 patients with a significant proportion of patients with diabetes, hypertension, cardiovascular and respiratory diseases.
 The practice population falls in the most deprived decile and comprises 67.4% ethnic minority patients (5.5% Mixed, 33.5% Asian, 20.6% Black, 7.8% Other non-white ethnic groups).
 MIMP Facilities to deliver research include fully-equipped clinical rooms and emergency drugs/ resuscitation equipment at each site; centrifuge and secure, temperature-monitored fridges, freezers and storage spaces.

-MIMP Research Team Dr Maria Ahmed Drake is supported by the wider multidisciplinary team at MIMP, comprising GPs with a specialist interest in COPD, Diabetes, Cardiometabolic Medicine, Dermatology, Cancer and Palliative Care and Women’s Health; Clinical Pharmacists (including a Pharmacist prescriber) with specialist interests in asthma, diabetes, hypertension, lipid management and antimicrobial stewardship; practice nurses (specialist interests in asthma and diabetes); physician associates (specialist interests in mental health and women’s health); healthcare assistants; First Contact Physiotherapist; Integrated Health Worker, Dietician and Mental Health Worker.
+MIMP Research Team Dr Maria Ahmed Drake is the practice GP Research Lead and is supported by the wider multidisciplinary team at MIMP.
+This comprises GPs with a specialist interest in COPD, Diabetes, Cardiovascular-Renal-Metabolic care (CVRM), Dermatology, Cancer, Palliative Care and Women’s Health; Clinical Pharmacists (including two Pharmacist prescribers) with specialist interests in asthma/COPD, diabetes, hypertension, lipid management and antimicrobial stewardship; practice nurses (specialist interests in asthma and diabetes); physician associates (specialist interests in mental health and women’s health); healthcare assistants; First Contact Physiotherapist; Integrated Health Worker, Dietician and Mental Health Worker.
 Many of the team are multi-lingual, engendering enhanced trust with patients.
 GCP-trained staff include three GPs; two pharmacists; two physician associates; two practice nurses and the practice manager.